 This quarter-long course is an introduction into Basic Life Skills.
 Students evaluate their own skill- set through a Multiple Intelligence survey, develop better communication skills and learn to work in groups cooperatively.
-They will explore the Five Flavors identified in Chinese medicine theory, the role of food in maintaining good health, and work with the My Plate framework as it relates to a balanced diet and healthy portions.
-Students will also follow a two-part recipe introducing them to reading a recipe, measuring ingredients, and preparing a healthy dessert.
+They will explore the Five Flavors identified in Chinese Medicine theory, the role of food in maintaining good health, and work with the My Plate framework as it relates to a balanced diet and healthy portions.